PeterTheSalmon/command-line-game/README.md

 ## Game Overview

 Simply follow the directions on screen to make decisions and survive.
-The game should be reasonably well explained during your playthrough.
+The game is currently in a _very_ beta state and most certainly contains copious amounts of bugs, glitches, and broken features.
+See below for where you can report said issues.

 ## Installation Instructions

 ### Extra step for Windows Users

 The default windows command prompt doesn't support text colours, which are somewhat important.
-Note that you can execute the game in the standard command prompt without crashes, but some text will have strange formatting and no colour.
+Note that you _technically_ can execute the game in the standard command prompt without crashes, but some text will have strange formatting and no colour.

 To get around this, simply install the [windows terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab) from the Microsoft Store and run all commands from there instead.

 ### Installing Python